 The easiest way to tell you have house centipedes to find them beneath an object they were using as shelter.
 House centipedes hide in dark and humid locations during the day and come out at night.
 When deprived of their cover, house centipedes will run toward the nearest dark cover.

 House centipedes frequently infest areas where they can access moisture because they will die in dry places.
 They’re commonly encountered in bathrooms and boiler rooms, especially at night.
 Finding a house centipede may also be a sign that there’s a nearby plumbing leak.

 Treatment and Prevention

 House centipedes require a lot of moisture and humidity to survive.
 In fact, usually living in buildings for extended periods should dry out and kills centipedes.
-If you have centipedes for a long time, it’s probably a sign that your building is too humid.
 Look for plumbing leaks, patch up drafts, install proper ventilation and drainage, and consider investing in a dehumidifier.

 House centipedes are opportunistic predators, hunting and feeding on a wide of variety of insects including spiders, smaller arthropods like silverfish, sowbugs, millipedes, roaches, fly larvae, beetles, and more.
 House centipede diet depends on what kind of prey they encounter.

 Centipedes are nocturnal predators because they wait until late at night to forage for prey.
 If they live in an environment that is always dark, like a basement, attic, or crawl space, however, they may hunt during any time of day.